Japan Discovery and Service

 Tokyo to Los Angeles

 Join TFT on this journey to the Land of The Rising Sun!
 Japan is full of ancient cultures, strong traditions, and technology of the future.
 Perform meaningful community service in Tono – an area devastated by the Tsunami of 2011.
-You will work with children at a local elementary school, spend a day in the rice fields and engage with the people who call Tono home.
+You will enjoy a cultural exchange with teens from a local high school, spend a day in the rice fields and engage with the people who call Tono home.

 In addition to our service work you will feel the evocative sites of Hiroshima, be enthralled by a national Sumo wrestling tournament, taste the best Sushi of your life and be part of the scramble at the world-famous Shibuya crossing.
 From the flashy cityscape of Tokyo to the peaceful temples of Kyoto and the majesty of Mt.
 Fuji, Japan will astonish even the most well-traveled students.